Lübeck Regional Court: Liability of the controller under Art. 82 GDPR in the event of a data leak

 The court awarded the plaintiff compensation for pain and suffering in the amount of 350 euros.
 In doing so, it took into account the publication of sensitive personal data and the resulting anxiety.
 On the other hand, no significant financial loss had been incurred and the data had only allowed limited conclusions to be drawn about the plaintiff's person.

-Responsible parties bear increased risk of liability
+Responsible persons bear an increased risk of Liability

 Source: Judgment of the Regional Court of Lübeck (15 O 216/23) dated 04.10.2024